huoww07/Bioinformatics-for-RNA-Seq/lessons/01_Setup.md

 Project access number: [PRJEB5348](https://www.ncbi.nlm.nih.gov/bioproject/PRJEB5348)

-Samples downloaded for our workshop: `WT` folder contains 7 sequencing files from a wild type yeast sample, `SNF2` contains 7 sequencing files from our mutant yeast sample.
+Samples: `WT` folder contains 7 sequencing files from a wild type yeast sample, `SNF2` contains 7 sequencing files from a yeast sample with a knock-out mutation in the gene SNF2.
 Note that for the workshop purposes we are treating the 7 sequencing files as if they originate from separate biological replicates.

 Organism: Saccharomyces cerevisiae